 I turn on fans and throw open windows.
 Why the fuck isn’t the smoke alarm going off?

 I go up in the attic.
 Nothing.
-Of course there’s nothing up there.
 Think, Jim, think.

 I follow my nose and the soft gray smoke back to my office.

-And as I’m standing there holding a primed fire extinguisher, I notice my laptop bag leaning against the wall where I charge camera batteries.
+And as I’m standing there holding a primed fire extinguisher with my heart beating out of my chest and my eyes bugging, I notice my laptop bag leaning against the wall where I charge camera batteries.
 I had moved it there moments before to vacuum.

 I grab the bag, it’s stuck to the charging port, the battery melted to its leather and is eating away with a thin line of orange fire.